Hughenden 1940s Weekend

 There’s a packed programme of exhibits, demonstrations and performances every day from 10am until 5pm, including:

-- Live music from the period with The Polka Dots, Marina Mae and Fiona Harrison
+- Live music from the period with The Polka Dots, Paul Marsden and Fiona Harrison

 - A renactment skirmish between British and German infantry across the parkland